hijonathan/jonathan-kim.com/_posts/2013-09-09-how-to-say-no.md

 >
 > ...insert some platitude...
 >
 > I want to be fair and respectful of your time, and I'm already over-extended at the moment.
-I hate to turn down the opportunity to meet, but would it be ok if I reached out to when I have more time to really connect?
+I hate to turn down the opportunity to meet, but would it be ok if I reached out to you when I have more time to really connect?

 ### Breaking it Down